freestrings/jsonpath/README.md

-[Original repository](https://github.com/freestrings/jsonpath) looks like not longer maintained.
+[Original repository](https://github.com/freestrings/jsonpath) appears to be no longer maintained.
+Here's what's been updated and added:
-This library is updated to Rust 2021 edition.
-Fixed clippy warnings.
+- This library is updated to Rust 2021 edition.
+- Fixed clippy warnings.
+- Made "wasm" and "lua" features optional by moving them behind feature flags

+__Feel free to transfer maintenance for this crate if I don't respond for one year.__

+__I consent to the transfer of this crate to the first person who asks help@crates.io for it.__

 # jsonpath_lib